Carrot Puree with Optional Ginger

 Tap or hover to scale

 Carrot Puree with Optional Ginger is a fantastic baby food puree when starting solids.
-Nutritious, sweet and vibrant, this homemade carrot puree is so easy to make with carrots available all year round.
+Sweet and vibrant, this homemade carrot puree is so easy to make with carrots available all year round.
 Added ginger gives a lovely freshness to the creaminess and sweet taste of the carrots.
-This puree is sure to be a winning combination for baby’s little taste buds.
+This carrot puree is sure to be a winning combination for baby’s little taste buds.

 Ingredients

-• 2 medium to large carrots peeled and roughly chopped into 2cm/1inch pieces
+• 2 carrots peeled and roughly chopped into 2cm/1inch pieces

-• 4 g / 1tbs ginger peeled and sliced into thin coins
+• 1 tbs ginger peeled and sliced into thin coins (approx. 4g)

 Instructions

-• Steam the carrots and ginger in a steamer basket over a saucepan/pot with lid for 20 minutes or until carrots are tender.
-Remove from the heat.
+• Steam 2 carrots and 1 tbs ginger in a steamer basket over a saucepan/pot with lid filled with 500 ml water, for 20 minutes or until carrots are tender.
+Remove from the heat and reserve the cooking liquid.

-• Using a food processor or stick blender/immersion blender, blend carrots and ginger with 4 tbs of cooking liquid until you are happy with the consistency (Note 1).
+• Using a food processor or stick blender/immersion blender, blend carrots and ginger with 1/4 cup of cooking liquid until you are happy with the consistency (Note 1).

 Thermomix Instructions

-• Put the carrot and ginger into the simmering basket.
+• Put 2 carrots and 1 tbs ginger into the simmering basket.

-• Pour the water into the mixing bowl.
+• Pour 500 ml water into the mixing bowl.
 Insert the simmering basket and cook for 20 minutes, Varoma, speed 2, MC on.

 • Remove the simmering basket, and reserve the cooking liquid in a bowl or jug.